Jewish copper plates of Cochin: Dating and analysis

-It is evident from the language of Jewish copper plates that the Jews were not newcomers to the Malabar Coast at the time of its decree.
-The language of the plates "certainly prove that they [the Jews] were present in the midst of the local people [of Kerala] for at least several generations if not centuries".
-Historian Nathan Katz states that the Kochi Jews trace their history to many centuries earlier for good reasons, yet these plates are more likely from the 10th or 11th-century CE.
+It is evident from the language of the Jewish copper plates that the Jews were not newcomers to the Malabar Coast at the time of their decree.
+The language of the plates "certainly prove[s] that they [the Jews] were present in the midst of the local people [of Kerala] for at least several generations, if not centuries".
+Historian Nathan Katz states that the Cochin Jews trace their history to many centuries earlier for good reasons; yet these plates are more likely from the 10th or 11th century CE.

-Traditional dating
+Traditional datings

-The traditional date for the Jewish copper plates according to the Cochin Jews is 4th century CE (379 CE).
-The plates have also been variously dated from a period ranging from the 4th to the 11th-century CE.
-For example, a date was documented in a letter dated 1676 CE from the leaders of Cochin Jews to Portuguese-Sephardic community of Amsterdam (using their own extant calendar).
-The letter said, among other things, "...now all this was written and sealed with the King's seal, and cut on a bronze tablet with an iron pen and diamond point, so that his successors may never accuse us of lying or change the agreement.
-This was done in the year 4520 after the creation of the world, and that bronze tablet is still present to our eyes."
-The year corresponding to 4520 "after the creation of the world" is 490 CE (5th century AD).
+One tradition among the Cochin Jews dates the Jewish copper plates to the 4th century CE (379 CE).
+The plates have, however, been assigned dates ranging from the 4th to the 11th century CE.
+A 17th century CE letter from the Cochin Jewish community places the grant in the year 4520 after the Creation, corresponding to 490 CE (5th century CE).

 Scholarly dating

-The inscription is dated to the 38th regnal year of Chera king Bhaskara Ravi (given as "the thirty sixth year opposite to the second year of his reign", a style of dating fairly common in the Chera country).
-The year of investiture of Bhaskara Ravi, a contemporary to Chola king Rajendra, was found to be 962 CE and hence the plates were dated to 1000 CE.
-Prominent historians, such as Y. Subbarayalu, Ranabir Chakravarti, Noboru Karashima, Kesavan Veluthat, Pius Malekandathil, Elizabeth Lambourn, Ophira Gamliel and Manu Devadevan, in general, agree with the c.
+The inscription is dated to the 38th regnal year of Chera ruler Bhaskara Ravi (given as "the thirty sixth year opposite to the second year of his reign", a style of dating fairly common in the Chera country).
+The year of investiture of Bhaskara Ravi, a contemporary of the Chola ruler Rajendra, was found to be c.
+962 CE, and hence the plates were dated to c.
+1000 CE.
+Prominent historians, such as Y. Subbarayalu, Ranabir Chakravarti, Noboru Karashima, Kesavan Veluthat, Pius Malekandathil, Elizabeth Lambourn, Ophira Gamliel, and Manu Devadevan generally agree with the c.
 1000/1001 CE dating.

-Some recent findings slightly modifies the initial year of Bhaskara Ravi (from 962/63 CE to 959/60 CE).
+Some recent findings (Devadevan, 2020) slightly modify the initial year of Bhaskara Ravi's reign (from c.
+962/63 CE to c.
+959/60 CE).

 Political context

-The decree of the plates by the Chera ruler of Kerala can be taken in the context of the expansion of the neighboring Chola Empire (and the possible constant threats, including that of military action, from them).
-The Cochin Jewish community likely were already supporting the Chera state and once the Chola attacks on Kerala began (in the late 10th century CE), these plates and rights granted therein are "quite possibly" the reward for the financial or military assistance and support from the Jewish leader to the Chera king at Kodungallur.
+The decree of the plates by the medieval Chera ruler of Kerala can be taken in the context of the expansion of the neighboring Chola Empire (and the possible constant threats, including those of military action, from them).
+The Jewish merchants of Kerala likely already supported the Chera state, and once the Chola attacks on Kerala began (in c. late 10th century CE), these plates and the rights granted therein were "quite possibly" the reward for the financial or military assistance and support provided by the Jewish merchants to the Chera ruler at Mahodayapuram-Kodungallur.